 Otherwise, it’s more or less business as usual for the Dragon Quest series.
 Battles are fought from a first-person perspective, with the enemy monsters taking up most of the screen.
 In between, players can wander a vast world filled with a pile of quests while they struggle to help cure the curse that has turned the royal family into trolls.

-A charming effort brimming with personality, Dragon Quest VIII is a great entry point for fans who have been curious about this JRPG behemoth.
+A charming effort brimming with personality, Dragon Quest VIII is a great entry point (whether you play it classic or handheld) for fans who have been curious about this JRPG behemoth.

 15. Suikoden II

 Platform(s): PC, PS2

 While many RPGs were boasting their first 3D efforts during this time, Suikoden II opted for a more streamlined and straightforward approach.